 A 30 Day Notice to Terminate Tenancy is a California Eviction Notice used to give a month-to-month tenant, who has resided in the premises for less than 1 year, notice that the owner wishes to regain possession of the property after the 30 Day Notice to Terminate Tenancy expires.
+It is the initial stage in a tenant eviction.
 The notice must be in writing; state the full names of the adult tenants; have the full address of the rental property; and state that the month-to-month tenancy will end in 30 days.

 The California 30 Day Notice to Terminate Tenancy is given to a tenant on a month-to-month tenancy, or tenants who can be considered “tenants at will”.
 A “tenant at will” is a tenancy agreement where a tenant occupies a property with the consent of the owner, but without an agreement that specifies a definite rental period or the regular payment of rent.

 The 30 Day Notice to Terminate Tenancy gives the tenants notice that they are expected to vacate the property by the expiration of the notice.
 The tenants are responsible for all of the rent until the expiration of the California 30 Day Notice to Terminate Tenancy, even if they move out before the 30 Day Notice expires.